josephprado-school/WheelOfFortune/README.md

 input through the keyboard.
 Enter the appropriate inputs ("y" for yes, "n" for no, integers, etc.).

 Known bugs:
-1. when making a guess, nothing prevents a player from guessing the same letter more than once, meaning that they are able to keep guessing the same letter over and over and keep winning cash
+1. When making a guess, nothing prevents a player from guessing the same letter more than once, meaning that they are able to keep guessing the same letter over and over and keep winning cash

+2. Program does not have a built-in quit function.
+Once program has started, player will not have the option to quit (exit the program) until the current game has ended.